MicrosoftDocs/azure-docs/articles/security/develop/sca-overview.md

 ## BinSkim

 BinSkim is a Portable Executable (PE) light-weight scanner that validates compiler/linker settings and other security-relevant binary characteristics.
 The build task provides a command line wrapper around the BinSkim.exe application.
-BinSkim is an open source tool.
+BinSkim is an open-source tool.

 For more information visit [BinSkim on GitHub](https://github.com/Microsoft/binskim)

 ## TSLint

 TSLint is an extensible static analysis tool that checks TypeScript code for readability, maintainability, and functionality errors.
 It is widely supported across modern editors and build systems and can be customized with your own lint rules, configurations, and formatters.
-TSLint is an open source tool.
+TSLint is an open-source tool.

 For more information visit [TSLint on Github](https://github.com/palantir/tslint)